-This Proxy Statement and the 2010 Annual Report to Shareholders are being mailed on or about April 1, 2011 to shareholders of Ducommun Incorporated (the "Corporation") who are such of record on March 14, 2011, in connection with the solicitation of proxies for use at the Corporation's Annual Meeting of Shareholders to be held at 9:00 o'clock A.M. on May 4, 2011, or at any adjournments or postponements thereof (the "Annual Meeting"), for the purposes set forth herein and in the accompanying Notice of Annual Meeting.
+This Proxy Statement and the 2011 Annual Report to Shareholders are being mailed on or about March 29, 2012 to shareholders of Ducommun Incorporated (the "Corporation") who are such of record on March 12, 2012, in connection with the solicitation of proxies for use at the Corporation's Annual Meeting of Shareholders to be held at 9:00 o'clock A.M. on May 2, 2012, or at any adjournments or postponements thereof (the "Annual Meeting"), for the purposes set forth herein and in the accompanying Notice of Annual Meeting.
 The accompanying proxy is solicited by the Board of Directors (the "Board") of the Corporation.
 Solicitation will be made by mail, interview, telephone, facsimile and internet.
 D. F. King & Co., Inc. has been retained to assist in the solicitation of proxies for which it will be paid a fee of \$6,000 plus reimbursement of out-of-pocket expenses.
 Brokers, nominees, banks and other custodians will be reimbursed for their costs incurred in forwarding solicitation material to beneficial owners.
 All expenses incident to the proxy solicitation will be paid by the Corporation.

 Proxies in the accompanying form will be voted in accordance with the instructions given therein.
-If the proxy is completed and submitted (and not revoked) prior to the Annual Meeting, but no instructions are given, the proxies will be voted for the election as directors of the management nominees, for approval of the advisory resolution on executive compensation, for ratification of the selection of PricewaterhouseCoopers LLP as the Corporation's independent accountants for the fiscal year ending December 31, 2011, and in their discretion on such other business as may properly come before the meeting.
-If no instructions are given with respect to the future advisory votes on executive compensation, those proxies will be treated as abstaining from that vote.
+If the proxy is completed and submitted (and not revoked) prior to the Annual Meeting, but no instructions are given, the proxies will be voted for the election as directors of the Corporation nominees, for approval of the advisory resolution on executive compensation, for ratification of the selection of PricewaterhouseCoopers LLP as the Corporation's independent accountants for the fiscal year ending December 31, 2012, and in their discretion on such other business as may properly come before the meeting.
 Any shareholder may revoke his proxy at any time prior to its use by filing with the Secretary of the Corporation a written notice of revocation or a duly executed proxy bearing a later date or by voting in person at the Annual Meeting.

-The close of business on March 14, 2011 has been fixed as the record date (the "Record Date") for the determination of holders of shares of Common Stock entitled to notice of, and to vote at, the Annual Meeting.
-At the close of business on the Record Date, the Corporation had outstanding 10,530,866 shares (excluding treasury shares) of Common Stock, \$.01 par value per share (the "Common Stock").
+The close of business on March 12, 2012 has been fixed as the record date (the "Record Date") for the determination of holders of shares of Common Stock entitled to notice of, and to vote at, the Annual Meeting.
+At the close of business on the Record Date, the Corporation had outstanding 10,558,803 shares (excluding treasury shares) of Common Stock, \$.01 par value per share (the "Common Stock").
 In the election of directors, holders of Common Stock have cumulative voting rights.
 Cumulative voting rights entitle a shareholder to a number of votes equal to the number of directors to be elected multiplied by the number of shares held.
 The votes so determined may be cast for one candidate or distributed among one or more candidates.
 Votes may not be cast, however, for a greater number of candidates than the number of nominees named herein.
 On all other matters to come before the Annual Meeting, each holder of Common Stock will be entitled to one vote for each share owned.